 AILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

-BOSTON,MA — The American Immigration Lawyers Association (AILA) will award Diane Chappell-Daly of Syracuse, NY, with the 2014 Michael Maggio Memorial Pro Bono Award for outstanding efforts in providing pro bono representation in the immigration field.
-She will accept the award today during AILA's Annual Conference in Boston, MA.
+WASHINGTON, DC - The American Immigration Lawyers Association (AILA) will recognize Nora Elizabeth Phillips, of Los Angeles, CA, with the 2017 Michael Maggio Memorial Pro Bono Award for outstanding efforts in providing pro bono representation in the immigration field.
+The award will be presented this week during AILA's Annual Conference in New Orleans, LA.

 The American Immigration Lawyers Association is the national association of immigration lawyers established to promote justice, advocate for fair and reasonable immigration law and policy, advance the quality of immigration and nationality law and practice, and enhance the professional development of its members.